Supporting Solstice Energy customers to go electric

 Only authorised retailers, accredited installers and eligible products can be used in the Solar Homes Program.
 This ensures you receive a quality product, installed safely by a qualified professional.

-Support to install home heating and cooling and cooktops
+Home heating and cooling and cooktops discounts available

 Impacted households and businesses can access significant discounts on energy-efficient appliances through the VEU program.
 This includes discounts for: